 - Government programmes like PMJDY, PMJJY etc. have been potent initiatives to advance financial inclusion.
 In the state of Odisha as well, these initiatives have been performing fairly well with more and more people enrolling and reaping the benefits.
-However Atal Pension Yojana has not been able to perform with much vigor and as compared to the other social security schemes has shown an average performance (below 1 lakh enrolments). - Along with these the MUDRA yojana also displays potential in terms of financial access to small organizations and enterprise development.
-To make all these programmes a success continued availability of power (electricity) and connectivity across the state is crucial.
-This will further lead to the successful running of the brick and mortar and BC channels as well. - Women SHGs in Odisha as commissioned by NABARD have also been extremely successful with around 3,000 being credit linked.
-There is however a need to work in areas like strengthening the BC channel, support through infrastructure, technology etc. can further make the systems more cost effective and sustainable.
+However Atal Pension Yojana has not been able to perform with much vigor and as compared to the other social security schemes has shown an average performance (below 1 lakh enrolments). - Along with these the MUDRA yojana also displays potential in terms of financial access to small organizations and enterprise development. - Women SHGs in as commissioned by NABARD also been extremely successful with around 3,000 being credit linked.
+There is however a need to work in areas like strengthening the BC support through infrastructure, technology etc. can further make the systems more cost effective and sustainable.